YuYongRun/PolarCodes-Encoding-Decoding-Construction/README.md

 I am not a native English speaker so there may be errors in grammar or typo in these documents or the MATLAB codes.

-This is a fast MATLAB codes for polar codes block error (BLER) performance estimation.
+This is fast MATLAB code for polar codes block error (BLER) performance estimation.

 Comments are writen in the main.m.
 Here I just remind you some characteristics of these codes.